ava-labs/avalanche-docs/docs/subnets/wagmi.md

 # WAGMI Subnet Demo

 The WAGMI ("We're All Going to Make It") Subnet Demo is a high throughput testbed for EVM (Ethereum Virtual Machine) optimizations.
-It is parameterized to run at a factor more capacity than Fuji/Mainnet C-Chain and will be used to experiment with release candidates before they make it into an official coreth release.
+It is parameterized to run at a factor more capacity than Fuji/Mainnet C-Chain and will be used to experiment with release candidates before they make it into an official Coreth release.

 ## Network Parameters

 - Network ID: 11111
-- Chain ID: 11111
+- ChainID: 11111
 - Block Gas Limit: 20,000,000 (2.5x C-Chain)
 - 10s Gas Target: 100,000,000 (~6.67x C-Chain)
-- Min Fee: 1 GWei (4% of C-Chain)
+- Min Fee: 1 Gwei (4% of C-Chain)
 - Target Block Rate: 2s (Same as C-Chain)

 Genesis file of WAGMI can be found [here](https://github.com/ava-labs/subnet-evm/blob/master/networks/testnet/11111/genesis.json).

-Everyone that has used the the C-Chain more than twice (~970k addresses) has been airdropped 10 WGM tokens.
-With the current fee parameterization, this should be enough for hundreds of txs.
+Everyone that has used e the C-Chain more than twice (~970k addresses) has been airdropped 10 WGM tokens.
+With the current fee parameterization, this should be enough for hundreds of TXs.

-This is one of the first cases of using Avalanche Subnets as a proving ground for changes in a production VM (coreth).
+This is one of the first cases of using Avalanche Subnets as a proving ground for changes in a production VM (Coreth).
 Many underestimate how useful the isolation of Subnets is for performing complex VM testing on a live network (without impacting the stability of the primary network).

 We created a basic WAGMI Explorer [https://subnets-test.avax.network/wagmi](https://subnets-test.avax.network/wagmi) that surfaces aggregated usage statistics about the Subnet.

 ## Subnet Info